ruizadrian/MockingBird/README.md

 <pre><code>fig Cierto: TRUE;</code></pre>

 #### Functions
-Functions are called <code>Nests</code> in MockingBird, and you must be called as such.
+Functions are called <code>nests</code> in MockingBird, and you must be called as such.
 Parameter protocol are the same as they are in JavaScript, and like Java, curly braces are required.
+Semicolons, however, are not required at the end of the curly braces.
-<pre><code>Nest Add(X, Y){
+<pre><code>nest Add(X, Y){
 fig Z: X+Y;
 fetch Z;
 };</code></pre>

+#### Conditional Statements
+In MockingBird, the conditional statements work the same way that Java and JavaScript does.
+Start a conditional statement with <code>if</code>, followed by parentheses and the statement to be tested, and then the curly braces (which are still required).
+The end of a conditional statement is a curly brace.
+Again, semicolons are not required at the end of a curly brace.
+<pre><code>if(Gersten == "Hank's House"){
+fetch Gersten;
+}</code></pre>

+#### For and While Loops
+For and While Loops follow normal convention of Java and JavaScript as well, and MockingBird replaces the semicolon with a comma, because sometimes semicolons are annoying.
+Mockingbird isn't *that* sadistic.
+<pre><code>
+fig b: 1;
+for(fig j: 0; j < 10; j++){
+b ++;
+}
+</code></pre>

+#### Arrays
+In MockingBird, you must declare an array as a <code>fig BUNDLE</code>.
+Square brackets are used as well.
+But, here, instead of the commas, they are replaced with semicolons.
+And remember the semicolon at the end of the declaration/assignment.
+<pre><code> fig BUNDLE Mavericks: [Rondo; Ellis; Parsons; Nowitzki; Chandler];

 #### Keywords
 MockingBird's keywords are meant to be reflective of a Bird's life:
 <pre><code>fig is equivalent to var.
 fetch is return.
-Nest is function.
+nest is function.
 mock is print.</code></pre>

 #### Comments